PRIVATE NATURE AND WILDLIFE EXPERIENCES

 That’s the Australia I love sharing.

 Long before I became a tour guide, I was the kid disappearing into the bush for days at a time.
-By the age of 11, I was exploring sandstone caves, sleeping outdoors, and learning the landscape by wandering through it, not reading about it.
+By the time I was eleven, I was disappearing into the Australian bush for days at a time.

 Even now, after decades exploring New South Wales, I still get excited when I spot wildlife or discover a hidden corner of bushland most people drive straight past.

-At 18, I hitchhiked solo around Australia for 14 months with an Akubra hat, a backpack, and not much of a plan.
+At eighteen, I spent fourteen months hitchhiking solo around Australia with little more than an Akubra hat, a backpack, and a sense of adventure.

 My favourite part of guiding isn’t the scenery.
 It’s watching people fall in love with Australia.